Beginning July 1, 2013, reservations and information: 8 a.m. – 5 p.m., Monday - Friday (Education office).

-Tours at the Nevada State Museum are subject to availability of volunteers Wednesday - Saturday.
+Tours at the Nevada State Museum are subject to availability of volunteers.
+Beginning July 1, 2013, the museum will be open to the public six days a week, Tuesday - Sunday (closed Mondays).
 Specialized tours with staff are available as listed.

 Choose from the following options:

-The Nevada State Museum offers free guided tours for school children on a vast array of subjects: Nevada history, Native American culture, fossils, and nature programs such at bats, butterflies, sensational sagebrush, bird beaks and feet, wild and wonderful wetlands, pines are fine, funky fungi and more.
+The Nevada State Museum offers free guided tours for school children on a vast array of subjects: Nevada history, Native American culture, fossils, and nature programs such at bats, butterflies, Nevada reptiles, sensational sagebrush, bird beaks and feet, wild and wonderful wetlands, pines are fine, funky fungi and more.
 Nature programs include the Discovery Lab and/or art activity.
-A brand new program, H2O in Nevada will be available this spring; it meets the curriculum standards related to the water cycle and includes map reading and an introduction to science careers too.
+A brand new program, Water in Nevada discusses water states, water purity and conservation, and the Carson City Watershed, it meets the curriculum standards related to the water cycle and includes map reading and an introduction to science careers too.

 All of our children's programs feature a hands-on component.
 Children have fun and remember what they learn.
 Teachers are delighted to know that the programs complement the curriculum in subjects like social science, natural science and language arts.